gkorpal/gkorpal.github.io/_pencil/substitution.md

 sage: playfair("BEWAREOFZOMBIES","ELEPHANT")
 'NPZLOPVOVUIDFPRY'
 `````
 To decrypt, use the inverse (opposite) of the last 3 rules of `digraph_en` to get `digraph_de`, then drop any extra "X"s that do not make sense in the final message when finished.
+Note that no letter is evercrypted to itself.
+Moreover, if `FR` is encrypted as `IE` then `IE` will be encrypted as `FR`.

 Another polygraphic substitution cipher is the **Hill cipher**.
 It uses matrix algebra for encryption/decryption.
 However, encryption is very difficult to perform by hand for any sufficiently large block size.